stevearc/dressing.nvim/README.md

 ## Highlights

-The built-in `vim.ui.input` and `vim.ui.select` components mostly use the standard highlight groups for neovim floating windows (e.g. `NormalFloat` for the text, `FloatBorder` for the border).
-In addition, the window title uses a non-standard `FloatTitle` group that is linked to `FloatBorder` by default.

 A common way to adjust the highlighting of just the dressing windows is by providing a `winhighlight` option in the config.
 For example, `winhighlight = 'NormalFloat:DiagnosticError'` would change the default text color in the dressing windows.
 See `:help winhighlight` for more details.

-Note that you can't change `FloatTitle` via `winhighlight` since it is not a built-in group.

 ## Advanced configuration